skarlekar/fargate-patterns/README.md

 ## Examples
 The following code examples demonstrates these behavioral patterns.

-### Tom Thumb - A Video Thumb-nail Generator Task
+### Tom Thumb - A Video Thumbnail Generator Task
-Tom Thumb is a video thumb-nail generator task.
+Tom Thumb is a video thumbnail generator task.
 It is implemented following the ***Container-on-Demand*** pattern.

 In a typical usage, an user uploads a video file to a S3 bucket.
 A trigger is set on the S3 bucket to notify a Lambda function in the event of a file upload to the *video* folder in the bucket.
 The Lambda is deployed with a Python code to extract the name of the video file from the Lambda notification event and [invoke a Fargate task](https://github.com/skarlekar/tom-thumb/blob/85f5dc8527ed9c8b917119ee4f94cd61621e1b42/lambda/lambda-function.py#L29-L63).
 The Fargate task consists of one container that uses ffmpeg application to decode the video and freeze an image at a given position in the video.
 The frozen image is written to a pre-configured folder in a S3 bucket.